April 1, 2025, 9:00 PM (Eastern Standard Time)

 Between 2021 and 2023, ACLS engaged in a series of strategic planning activities bringing together more than 100 scholars, administrators, journalists, librarians, curators, artists, and readers of research and writing on China through steering committees, focus groups, institutes, and more.
-In response to the challenges identified in these consultations, ACLS is offering a new collaborative grant for innovative pilot activities that initiate long-term transformative change in the field of China Studies.
+In response to the challenges identified in these consultations, ACLS is offering a collaborative grant for innovative pilot activities that initiate long-term transformative change in the field of China studies.

 Project Guidelines

-- Open-Access Resources – Expanding open-access digital resources for teaching and research through digitization, preservation, and platform development, including increased accessibility to existing digital databases and strengthening print collections.
+- Open Access Resources – Expanding open access digital resources for teaching and research through digitization, preservation, and platform development, including increased accessibility to existing digital databases and strengthening print collections.

 - Digital Research Methods – Training China scholars in digital skills and research methods to foster new methodological approaches and cross-disciplinary collaborations.